-The study area is described as of 6385 County Road 13, Part of Lot 13 and 14, Concession 5 (Geographic Township of Tosorontio, County of Simcoe) Everett.
-This assessment was undertaken as a requirement under the Planning Act (RSO 1990b) in order to support a Draft Plan of Subdivision application and companion Zoning By-law Amendment application as part of the pre-submission process.
+The study area is described as Part of Lot 11 and Part of Lot 12, Concession 5 (Geographic Township of Tosorontio), Township of Adjala-Tosorontio, County of Simcoe, conducted by AMICK Consultants Limited.
+This assessment was undertaken as a requirement under the Planning Act (RSO 1990) and the Provincial Policy Statement (2014) in order to support a Draft Plan of Subdivision, Official Plan Amendment and a Zoning By-law Amendment application as part of the submission process.